 System two is the logical mind, so it makes sense to stick to the facts.
 After all, there’s no point waking system two if you can’t prove your product is truly the most rational purchase decision.

-If you’ve ever purchased a laptop or smartphone online, you’re probably very familiar with the “just the facts, ma’am” approach to persuasion.
+If you’ve ever purchased a laptop or smartphone online, you’re probably very familiar with the “just the facts, ma’am” approach to persuasion techniques.

 Here’s how Tortuga, a travel backpack company, does it: